Which Bullion Products are Best?

 There are 1000’s of various bullion items, brands, and formations (coins, bars, rounds, etc.).
 How do you decide which is best for your objectives?
 Here we define various bullion products and how to determine which are best for your bullion buying objectives.

-First let us establish some generally accepted industry definitions for bullion coins, bullion rounds, & bullion coins:
+First let us establish some general industry definitions for bullion coins, bullion rounds, & bullion coins:

 Bullion Rounds - (n) physical precious metal items struck in a flat round shape by private mints and thus have no legal tender value by law.
-Their value is almost entirely based on the precious melt value alone (with some rare collectible exceptions).
+Their value is almost entirely based on the precious melt value alone (mostly rounds are made with silver, yet there are some rare silver bullion round collectible exceptions).

 Bullion Bars - (n) physical precious metals manufactured in a bar formation.
 Their value is almost entirely based on the precious melt value alone (with some rare collectible exceptions).
 Struck by private mints mostly, there are a few sovereign government mints who also strike ingots (e.g. Royal Canadian Mint bullion bars).